DemianaAmgad/fraud_detection_project/README.md

   - How the model could be used in practice to prioritize investigations

 Together, these objectives support the larger goal: **detect high-risk providers in an explainable, data-driven way that is useful for real-world fraud investigation teams.**

+## 2. Data Understanding & Exploration

+### 2.1 Dataset Overview

+The project is built on a multi-table relational dataset commonly used for healthcare fraud detection.
+The dataset consists of the following files:

+- **Train_Beneficiarydata.csv**
+  Contains patient demographic information (age, gender), chronic condition indicators, and mortality flags.

+- **Train_Inpatientdata.csv**
+  Contains inpatient hospitalization claims, including diagnosis codes, procedure codes, lengths of stay, physician information, and reimbursement amounts.

+- **Train_Outpatientdata.csv**
+  Contains outpatient or clinic visit claims with similar fields to the inpatient dataset but typically shorter encounters.

+- **Train_labels.csv**
+  Provides **provider-level** fraud labels (1 = fraudulent, 0 = non-fraudulent).
+  This is the target variable used for supervised learning.

+These tables must be merged and aggregated at the **provider level**, which is the primary unit of prediction.

+---

+### 2.2 Data Relationships

+The dataset is relational, with key identifiers linking the tables:

+- **BeneID**
+  Links each beneficiary to their inpatient and outpatient claims.

+- **Provider**
+  Links all claims and beneficiary interactions to the provider who submitted them.
+  Each provider has exactly one label in `Train_labels.csv`.

+This structure requires consolidation across thousands of claim records into one row per provider through feature engineering.

+---

+### 2.3 Data Quality Checks

+During initial exploration, several quality issues must be identified and handled:

+- **Missing Values**
+  - Some chronic condition indicators are missing for certain beneficiaries.
+  - Mortality indicators may be absent or partially filled.

+- **Inconsistent or Extreme Claim Amounts**
+  - Some inpatient and outpatient reimbursement amounts have extreme outliers, likely due to rare or complex procedures.
+  - Zero or negative reimbursement amounts may occur due to adjustments.

+- **Duplicate Entries**
+  - Some beneficiaries appear multiple times in beneficiary data.
+  - Duplicate or near-duplicate claim entries exist in the claims tables.

+- **Skewed Distributions**
+  - Claim amounts are right-skewed, which is typical in healthcare cost data.
+  - Length-of-stay distributions show long tails.
+  - Some providers file unusually high numbers of claims.

+Capturing, cleaning, and understanding these inconsistencies is crucial before aggregation and modeling.

+---

+### 2.4 Exploratory Data Analysis (EDA)

+Several important observations emerged during EDA:

+- **Class Imbalance**
+  Fraudulent providers represent only ~10% of all labeled providers.
+  This confirms the need for metrics such as recall, PR-AUC, and F1-score.

+- **Claim Amount Distributions**
+  Inpatient and outpatient claim costs follow **right-skewed** distributions, with some providers submitting extremely high-cost procedures.

+- **Provider-Level Behavior Patterns**
+  Aggregated features show that fraudulent providers often have:
+  - Higher average claim costs
+  - Greater diversity in procedure and diagnosis codes
+  - Higher number of patients per provider

+- **Correlation Heatmap**
+  Engineered features (e.g., total reimbursement, number of diagnoses, average length of stay) exhibit correlations that indicate clusters of behavior (financial, procedural, beneficiary-related).

+- **Outlier Analysis**
+  Outliers in cost, physician count, and patient volume may indicate unusual behavior but require careful interpretation to avoid punishing legitimate specialized providers.

+These EDA findings guide the feature engineering and model design decisions in later sections.

+## 3. Feature Engineering & Aggregation Strategy

+### 3.1 Why Aggregation Is Needed

+The original dataset is at the **claim level** and **beneficiary level**, while the prediction target (`Train_labels.csv`) is at the **provider level**.

+A single provider may:

+- Treat hundreds of beneficiaries
+- Submit thousands of inpatient and outpatient claims
+- Generate high-dimensional, repetitive, and noisy raw data

+Machine learning models require a **fixed-length feature vector per provider**.
+Thus, we aggregate inpatient, outpatient, and beneficiary information into **provider-level features**, summarizing financial behavior, care patterns, and patient characteristics.

+---

+### 3.2 Aggregation Choices (Required Features)

+The following groups of engineered features are essential and widely used in healthcare fraud detection.
+They provide a comprehensive behavioral profile for each provider.

+---

+#### **A. Claim Volume Features**
+Capture provider activity level:

+- Number of inpatient claims
+- Number of outpatient claims
+- Total number of unique beneficiaries
+- Ratio of inpatient to outpatient claims

+These help detect unusually high utilization behavior.

+---

+#### **B. Financial Metrics**
+Fraudulent providers often display irregular financial patterns.

+Key aggregated metrics:

+- **Total reimbursement amount**
+- **Average claim cost**
+- **Maximum claim amount submitted**
+- **Standard deviation of claim amounts**
+- **Ratio of inpatient-to-outpatient cost**
+- **Total reimbursement per beneficiary**

+These features highlight billing intensity and variability.

+---

+#### **C. Behavioral & Procedural Patterns**
+These describe provider practices:

+- **Average length of stay (inpatient)**
+- **Number of distinct diagnosis codes**
+- **Number of distinct procedure codes**
+- **Number of unique physicians used across claims**
+- **Frequency of specific procedure categories** (if available)

+Fraudulent providers often have:

+- unusually diverse procedure code patterns
+- large physician networks
+- inflated lengths of stay or procedure complexity

+---

+#### **D. Beneficiary-Level Features**
+Irregular patterns among treated beneficiaries can indicate fraud.

+Important engineered features:

+- **Average patient age**
+- **Percentage of beneficiaries with chronic conditions**
+- **Number or proportion of deceased beneficiaries still receiving claims**
+  *(strong fraud indicator)*
+- **Average number of claims per beneficiary**
+- **Chronic condition mix complexity**

+These help identify providers who treat unusually risky or suspicious patient populations.

+---

+### 3.3 Feature Cleaning & Encoding

+Several preprocessing steps are required after aggregation:

+- **Handling Missing Values**
+  - Impute missing chronic condition flags
+  - Replace missing diagnosis code fields with a placeholder

+- **Encoding Categorical Variables**
+  - One-hot encode categorical fields such as gender or procedure categories
+  - Convert physician IDs into counts rather than explicit categories (to avoid high dimensionality)

+- **Normalization / Standardization**
+  - Financial features like claim costs often span large ranges
+  - Standardizing improves model stability for logistic regression or distance-based models

+- **Outlier Treatment**
+  - Extreme claim amounts may distort averages
+  - Winsorization or log transformation may be applied if needed

+These steps ensure all features are clean, consistent, and machine-learning ready.

+---

+### 3.4 Final Aggregated Dataset

+After feature engineering, each provider is represented by a **single row**, containing:

+- Aggregated claim metrics
+- Financial summaries
+- Beneficiary characteristics
+- Procedural and physician diversity indicators
+- Behavioral patterns
+- Final fraud label

+This structured, provider-level dataset enables effective modeling and explainability.